QUICK TRAIL FACTS

 - Sights: meadow, forest, salt marsh, tidal mudflats

-Held by the Maine Audubon, Hamilton Sanctuary is a particularly lovely spot close to the end of Foster Point Road, on a peninsula between the New Meadows River and Back Cove.
+Protected by the Maine Audubon, Hamilton Sanctuary is a particularly lovely spot close to the end of Foster Point Road, on a peninsula between the New Meadows River and Back Cove.
 The 2.75-mile trail network begins at an open meadow before heading into a coastal forest of spruce and pine.
 From the trail, you can take in views of tidal mudflats.
 No dogs allowed here.
-It’s also a good idea to check the tides if you want to look out over water rather than mud flats!
+It’s also a good idea to check the tides if you want to look out over water!
+The green loop—the more distant one—brings walkers by a small pond in a small clearing, surrounded by flowers in spring.

 Directions: Take the New Meadows exit off US Route 1 in West Bath.
-Turn left onto New Meadows Road and go straight ahead at the stop sign.
-Here New Meadows Road turns into Foster Point Road.
+Turn left onto New Meadows Road and go straight at the four-way stop sign, across Old Bath Road.
+New Meadows Road turns into Foster Point Road.
 Follow it three miles to the sanctuary sign and parking area on the right.